The Cranberries

-The Cranberries rank as one of the best-selling alternative acts of the 1990s, having sold nearly 50 million albums worldwide as of 2019.
-They have received an MTV Europe Music Award, a World Music Award, an International Group nomination at the Brit Awards, a Juno nomination, a Juno Award win, an Ivor Novello Award for International Achievement and a BMI Award with a Special Citation of Achievement.
-In the End earned them a Grammy nomination for Best Rock Album.
-With the video for their song "Zombie", the Cranberries became the first Irish band to reach one billion views on YouTube.
+The Cranberries were one of the best-selling alternative acts of the 1990s, having sold nearly 50 million albums worldwide as of 2019.
+They won an Ivor Novello Award, a Juno Award, an MTV Europe Music Award, and a World Music Award.
+They were nominated for a Brit Award and a Grammy Award.
+The music video for "Zombie" is the first by an Irish band to reach one billion views on YouTube.